josepher-lambertyo/notes/README.md

 # 2023-12-16
 - Today's programming wisdom is to write code that is readable, maintainable, and scalable.
 This means using clear and concise variable names, commenting your code effectively, and organizing it into modular components.
 It also means anticipating future changes and designing your code in a way that allows for easy modification and extension.
 By prioritizing these principles, you can create software that is not only functional but also efficient and adaptable to changing requirements.

+# 2023-12-17
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling your application to identify bottlenecks.